benterix/cmaes-c/README.md

 ### 2. Using the Optimizer (`optimizer.h`):

-The easiest way to use the library is via the IPOP-CMA-ES interface provided by `optimizer.h`.
+This might be the easiest way to use the library - via the IPOP-CMA-ES interface provided by `optimizer.h`:

 ```c
 #include "optimizer.h"